 Alternative Digital Film Distribution System

-With the support of Kulturbryggan* with 480 000 SEK (50 000 euro) Biografcentralen will build an open, secure and effective digital file system.
-The system is tested and is now developed in full scale during 2015.
+With the support of Kulturbryggan* with 480 000 SEK (50 000 euro) Biografcentralen built an open, secure and effective digital file system.
+The system is up and running and is hosted by Folkets Bio Filmlager since 2015.

 * Kulturbryggan (The Cultur Bridge) funds innovative cultural projects and is funded by the government.